 Synthesis of Phage Components

 The components of new virus particles are produced after the nucleic acid is released into the cell.
 The sub-units of phage head, tail and late protein then appear.
 The synthesis is carried out by specific enzymes called early proteins.
 The nucleus and the cytoplasm also contain the components of a phage.

 On maturation, the head and tail protein of phage DNA assemble and each component of phage DNA is surrounded by a protein coat.
 Ultimately, the tail structures are added forming a virion.

 The infected bacterial cell is lysed releasing the progeny phages.
 The phage enzymes weaken the cell wall of bacteria during replication.

 In this, the phage becomes integrated with the chromosome of the host cell and is known as a prophage.
-The prophage is converted into lytic phase either naturally or by physical or chemical agents.
+This prophage is transmitted to progenies at the time of cell division during reproduction in bacteria.
 The bacteria carrying a prophage without being lysed is called “lysogenic bacteria”.

-When the lysogenic bacteria multiplies, the prophage might be lost due to excision.
+When the lysogenic bacteria multiply, the prophage might be lost due to excision.